NPriyankaDS/NLP-projects/Langchain/Cuisine_Genius_app/README.md

-# Langchain
+# Cuisine Genius App
-This repository will contain codes for LLM applications

-Introducing "Cuisine Genius" - Your Ultimate Restaurant Idea Generator! 🍽️
+## Introducing "Cuisine Genius" - Your Ultimate Restaurant Idea Generator! 🍽️

 Are you an aspiring restaurateur looking for the perfect concept to kickstart your culinary venture?
 Look no further!
 "CuisineGenius," is an application developed using the LangChain framework and powered by the intuitive Streamlit library.

-Unleash Your Culinary Creativity:
+### Unleash Your Culinary Creativity:
 CuisineGenius is designed to inspire your next restaurant venture by generating unique ideas for various cuisine types.
 Whether you're into exotic flavors or classic dishes, this app has you covered.

-Key Features:
+### Key Features:

-Diverse Cuisine Selection:
+## Diverse Cuisine Selection:

 Choose from a vast array of cuisine types, from Italian and Mexican to Japanese and Indian.
 CuisineGenius understands your preference and tailors its suggestions accordingly.
 Creative Restaurant Names: